deartc/Quality-Project-Teresa-Hawkins/README.md

 QA Testing Course 1 - Project Requirements

+To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins

+2	PowerBi  can be accessed by clicking on the following link.
+The three charts can then be accessed by clicking on the tabs at the top.
+	Category 1: Utilize External Data:
+	Excel data files A. Data file cleaned B. Statistical analysis of data: Mean, Median, Mode C. Summary of relevant data files listed and analyzed D. Excel data lotted using matplotli.
+	Category 2: Data Display

 #1: Test Plan
-I completed a test plan on the Ebay site.
+I completed a test plan on the Verizon site.
 I have attached the test plan detailing steps I took.